 To access live programming, load the ESPN app on your Roku, select the gear icon on menu bar at the top of the home screen, and select the Provider Account option.
 Click "Watch Live TV" and you will be provided with a code and asked to visit espn.com/activate on a computer or mobile device.
 On that website, enter the code and select your TV provider.
 (If you're told that the code is invalid, return to your Roku and select the option for a new code - codes expire after a short period of time.)
 After logging in to your pay TV provider account, the Roku channel will automatically update to provide access.

 For more information, see our article How to Install and Activate ESPN on Roku.

-Developer's Channel Description: The ESPN app for Roku brings you the live sports and shows you care most about as well as on-demand news, highlights and analysis.
+Roku Channel Store Description: The ESPN app for Roku brings you the live sports and shows you care most about as well as on-demand news, highlights and analysis.
 Get it now to stream thousands of live events including:

 •NFL - Monday Night Football

 •College Football - regular season, bowl games, and the College Football Playoff